Employers Holdings (EIG)

 6. Net Premiums Earned

-Employers Holdings’s net premiums earned has grown at a 4.3% annualized rate over the last five years, worse than the broader insurance industry and slower than its total revenue.
+Employers Holdings’s net premiums earned has grown at a 4.4% annualized rate over the last five years, worse than the broader insurance industry and in line with its total revenue.

 Employers Holdings Trailing 12-Month Net Premiums Earned

-This quarter, Employers Holdings’s net premiums earned was $192.1 million, up 2.9% year on year and topping Wall Street Consensus estimates by 1.4%.
+This quarter, Employers Holdings’s net premiums earned was $188.5 million, flat year on year.
+But this was still enough to meet Wall Street Consensus estimates.

 7. Combined Ratio